 Dropping out isn’t the solution

 On a final note, if for some reason you are struggling with university, and considering dropping out, Laura recommends talking to the Student Advice team or having a chat to someone.
 She notes that sometimes dropping out can feel like your “only option when there may be assistance” for your needs.
 Student Advice can help you with your issues by breaking “each item down to find a way to continue on, or, we can go through options and implications for taking leave from studies.”
 Such options to help support you with your studies include:

 - Counselling, financial assistance and addressing learning challenges for those suffering from mental health or other related issues.

-- Academic skills which you may develop by contacting your course coordinators, the Learning Development Team, PASS and even the Library.
+- Academic skills which you may develop by contacting your course coordinators, the Academic Learning Support Team, PASS and even the Library.

-- Social participation including clubs & societies, volunteers, first year mentors, UNSA
+- Social participation including clubs & societies, volunteers, peer mentors, UNSA